Former Rep. Renacci launches GOP primary challenge against Ohio Gov. DeWine

 "There’s no doubt it’s tough to beat an incumbent.
 I have beaten two incumbents in my history" Renacci acknowledged.
 "I lost to an incumbent in the 2018 race.
 But I wasn’t prepared in 2018."

-Renacc told Fox News that his name ID "is very strong" and that Trump "has always been a friend of mine."
+Renacci told Fox News that his name ID "is very strong" and that Trump "has always been a friend of mine."
 And he emphasized that Ohio "is not a Republican state.
 This is not a Democrat state.
 This is a Trump state."

 In his campaign announcement, Renacci called himself "a true conservative that will fight for America First policies."